kvvishnu001-glitch/DealSphere/replit.md

 # Overview

 DealSphere is an AI-powered deals and coupons platform that aggregates product deals from various stores and uses artificial intelligence to validate and categorize them.
-The platform now features a public-facing deals browser that shows all deal types (top deals, hot deals, latest deals) without requiring authentication, and an admin dashboard for managing deal submissions, approvals, and analytics.
-Built as a full-stack application with React frontend and Express backend, it leverages OpenAI for deal validation.
-A Python backend implementation has also been developed as an alternative.
+The platform features a public-facing deals browser that shows all deal types (top deals, hot deals, latest deals) without requiring authentication, and an admin dashboard for managing deal submissions, approvals, and analytics.
+Built as a Python-only application with FastAPI backend serving a pre-built React frontend, it leverages OpenAI for deal validation.

 ## Recent Changes (2025-08-13)
 - **Rich Social Media Sharing**: Complete Open Graph meta tags integration for Facebook, WhatsApp, Twitter with dynamic deal images and descriptions